Josh Bell Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 23rd in the league.

-- The Royals have a 5.24 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals' 5.23 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 102 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to surrender 105 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- In his last time out on Saturday, June 24 against the Tampa Bay Rays, the right-hander threw six innings, allowing four earned runs while surrendering eight hits.
+- The lefty's last time out was on Saturday against the Los Angeles Dodgers, when he went five innings, surrendering three earned runs while giving up five hits.

+- In seven games this season, the 26-year-old has a 4.14 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .239 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.